 Earlier in the year, Ireland’s health service refused a reported 80% of applications to a three-year career break scheme – an initiative that was conceived to support a staff-reduction drive in the organisation.

 But while some people are struggling to leave work, what about those who have taken some time off and are now looking to re-enter the workforce?

 Many professionals take career breaks, often to raise a family or to travel.
 People who have taken a significant amount of time off can find themselves on the back foot.

 Build a CV that highlights your transferable skills.
 Make the most of the qualities you discovered about yourself during your break.
 Don’t downplay the time off you took – try to use it to your advantage.
 Keep your options open.
 If your previous career no longer interests you, shop around for job diversity.

 Why not consider temporary work?
 Roughly two-thirds of finance leaders intend to use temps in 2014.
 Temping is a great way to get your foot in the door and demonstrate your skills on the job.
 Such a post can often turn into a full-time position, even a dream job.

 Be as realistic and honest with yourself as possible.
 Be prepared to accept that you may not be able to slip back in at the same level as when you left.

-ACCA workplace mentors perform a hugely important role, supporting ACCA trainees to progress through the qualification and to develop into complete finance professionals.
-Being a workplace mentor can also contribute towards verifiable CPD.
+ACCA practical experience supervisors perform a hugely important role, supporting ACCA trainees to progress through the qualification and to develop into complete finance professionals.
+Being a practical experience supervisor can also contribute towards verifiable CPD.